Welcome Remarks: 2nd Annual National Summit on Equality of Opportunity

 Air Date: June 23, 2021

-Moderator: Rick Wade, Vice President, Strategic Alliances and Outreach, U.S. Chamber of Commerce, Suzanne P. Clark, President and CEO, U.S. Chamber of Commerce
+Moderator: Rick Wade, Senior Vice President, Strategic Alliances and Outreach, U.S. Chamber of Commerce, Suzanne P. Clark, President and CEO, U.S. Chamber of Commerce

 All Americans should have the opportunity to earn their success, rise on their merit, and live their own American Dream.
 This topic was explored in depth during the second annual National Summit on Equality of Opportunity, Moving from Conversations to Real Action.